The Giant Company: 1981 acquisition by Ahold

 In 1981, the Javitch family sold the company to Royal Ahold Corporation, a food retailing business based in Zaandam, the Netherlands.
 At the time of the agreement, Giant was operating 29 supermarkets.
 Throughout the 1980s, Giant continued to grow.
 In 1988, Allan Noddle assumed the position of President of Giant Food Stores, as the 50th Giant store opened.
 Noddle served as a spokesman in Giant's radio and television advertising campaigns.

 The late 1980s through mid-1990s saw a complete modernization of Giant and Martin's stores as remodels, expansions, and interior upgrades were completed in virtually every store within the chain.
 In addition, many new customer conveniences were added including in-store banks, pharmacies, Chinese kitchens, coffee shops, photo processing, and dry cleaning services.
 By the end of 1996, Giant had grown to 75 stores.

-1997 brought major changes in the company's history as Giant merged with Edwards Super Food Stores, another Ahold-owned company.
+In 1997, Giant merged with Edwards Super Food Stores, another Ahold-owned company.
 Upon completion of the merger, Giant was operating two divisions, with 23,000 employees in six states including Maryland, New Jersey, New York, Pennsylvania, Virginia, and West Virginia.
 Additionally, Tony Schiano became president and CEO of Giant.